 JUS490 - Forensic Accounting

-An advanced review of strategies and tactics essential to the fraud examination process.
-Course presentation assumes basic accounting knowledge and guides the student into specialized applied settings indicative of forensic accounting.
-Coverage includes financial statement analysis, interpretation and scrutiny of financial records and documentation, trace techniques, reporting irregularities, fraud examination approaches, and legal rules and statutory construction pertinent to accounting practices.
-Students will prepare a series of field exercises in common fraud cases, such as bankruptcy, insurance, employee/employer reporting, covert examinations, trading practices and money-laundering schemes.
-(3 crs.)
+An advanced review of strategies and tactics are essential to the fraud examination process.
+Course presentation assumes basic accounting knowledge and guides the student into specialized, applied settings, indicative of forensic accounting.
+Coverage includes: financial statement analysis, interpretation and scrutiny of financial records and documentation, trace techniques, reporting irregularities, fraud examination approaches, and legal rules and statutory construction pertinent to accounting practices.
+Students will prepare a series of field exercises in common fraud cases such as bankruptcy, insurance, employee/employer reporting, covert examinations, trading practices and money laundering schemes.

 JUS495 - Research Methods in Criminal Justice Studies

-This course focuses on the study of crimes, criminals, causes of criminal behavior and victimization issues.
-Students explore how the classical, psychological, sociological, economic, biological and political theories of crime explain criminal behavior, and the impact of these theories on the work of the criminal justice system.
-(3 crs.)
-Seniors only.
+This course will focus on the study of crimes, criminals, causes of criminal behavior, and victimization issues.
+Students will explore how the classical, psychological, sociological, economic, biological, and political theories of crime explain criminal behavior, and the impact of these theories on the work of the criminal justice system.

 JUS498 - Internship in Criminal Justice Studies